 As interactive whiteboards appear in increasing numbers in primary classrooms, questions will continue to be asked about the effectiveness of these devices in supporting teaching and learning.
 It is not the board itself, however, which is likely to make a difference to student learning outcomes, but the resources which teachers choose to use in conjunction with their board.
 This study investigated what digital resources Australian primary school teachers are using when teaching with interactive whiteboards and the factors affecting their choice of such resources.
 Data were collected from 116 teachers from 13 primary schools in regional and metropolitan areas via an online survey and follow-up focus groups.
 While flipchart software plays an important role in delivery of lessons, a broad range of resources, particularly online, interactive and multimedia resources are utilised.
 National, pedagogical and curriculum relevance are critical influences on Australian teachers resource choice and word-of-mouth plays a dominant role in influencing patterns of use.
 There are important implications from the study for teachers, school leaders, teacher educators and producers of digital resources.

-Maher, D 2011, 'Using the multimodal affordances of the interactive whiteboard to support students' understanding of texts', Learning, media and technology, vol. 36, no. 3, pp. 235-250.View/Download from: UTS OPUS or Publisher's site
+Maher, D 2011, 'Using the multimodal affordances of the interactive whiteboard to support students' understanding of texts', Learning, media and technology, vol. 36, no. 3, pp. 235-250.View/Download from: Publisher's site

 The purpose of the study reported on here was to explore ways in which the interactive whiteboard (IWB) can support students understanding of texts.
 A Year 3 and a Year 4 primary school class in New South Wales, Australia, is the focus of the research.
 A qualitative case study was carried out using multimodal analysis focusing on the use of an e-book displayed via the IWB.
 The results of the study indicate that the IWB can support students understanding of a narrative to prepare them to write a whole-class response through providing increased access to a range of resources that are multimodal in nature.
 The way the interactive features of the IWB can facilitate access to multimodal resources to cater for student needs is also discussed.

-Maher, D 2010, 'Supporting students' transition from primary school to high school using the Internet as a communication tool', Technology Pedagogy and Education, vol. 19, no. 1, pp. 17-30.View/Download from: UTS OPUS or Publisher's site
+Maher, D 2010, 'Supporting students' transition from primary school to high school using the Internet as a communication tool', Technology Pedagogy and Education, vol. 19, no. 1, pp. 17-30.View/Download from: Publisher's site

 This paper reports on a transition project where the Internet as a communication tool was used to facilitate interactions between primary school and high school students.
 The qualitative case study involved capturing the online interactions of the students and teachers as well as the use of questionnaires.
 Results of the study demonstrate that the use of the Internet allowed participants to engage in interactions that provided useful information to the primary school students as a way of preparing them for the transition to high school.
 There were a number of challenges identified in using the Internet to facilitate interactions which include identity and architectural challenges.